cryologger/glacier-velocity-tracker/README.md

 ### 2.2 Measurements

-By default, the system is programmed to wake daily and log UBX RAWX/SFRBX messages at 1 Hz from both GPS and GLONASS constellations for a period of 3 hours.
+The system is programmed to wake daily and log UBX RAWX/SFRBX messages at 1 Hz from both GPS and GLONASS constellations for a period of 3 hours.
 Messages are streamed processed through the SparkFun u-blox GNSS library and written to a microSD card in UBX format.
 Log files can then be converted to RINEX using RTKLIB and submitted to NRCan's Precise Point Positioning (PPP) tool: https://webapp.geod.nrcan.gc.ca/geod/tools-outils/ppp.php

 ### 2.3 Operation

+When the Cryologger is initially powered on, it will begin by attempting to establish a GNSS fix in order to sychrnoize the Artemis' onboard real-time clock.
+It will attempt to do so for up to 5 minutes, and the LED will blink every second during this time.

 #### 2.3.1 LED blink patterns